Masterfake9/Masterfake9/README.md

 - Learning robot programming and simulation
 - Exploring automation and control systems
-- Improving my programming skills
+- Building projects to strengthen my skills

 ---

 ### Goals

-To grow as an engineer and become capable of developing real solutions in robotics and advanced technologies.
+To grow as an engineer and develop real-world solutions in robotics and advanced technologies.

 ---

 <p align="center">
   <i>Always learning, always improving.</i>
 </p>
+``